Thibka/zoomer/README.md

 ![zoomer_areas_2](https://projects.thibautfoussard.com/git/zoomer/zoomer_areas_2.jpg)

-Then do the same for the end area (in green).
+Then do the same for the next step (in green).

 Code